 There are some additional juvenile rights afforded to juveniles prior to police attempting to interrogate the juvenile in a custodial setting.
 Some of these rights applicable to juveniles are not applicable to adults.
 For instance, except under certain specific circumstances, no statements or admissions of a juvenile made as a result of a custodial interrogation of a juvenile by a law enforcement officer, concerning delinquent acts alleged to be committed by the juvenile, can be admissible in evidence against the juvenile unless a parent, guardian or legal or physical custodian of the juvenile was present at such interrogation.
 Further, both the juvenile and the juvenile’s parent, guardian, legal or physical custodian must be advised of the rights of the juvenile including, among others, the right to remain silent and the right to have an attorney prior to questioning.

-There are several exceptions in Colorado juvenile law to these above rights afforded juveniles who are being subject to custodial interrogation and may be charged as a juvenile delinquent.
+There are several exceptions in Colorado juvenile law to these above rights afforded to juveniles who are being subject to custodial interrogation and may be charged as a juvenile delinquent.
 These include:

 - If an attorney or public defender is present at the custodial interrogation the statements made by the juvenile may be admissible in a Colorado Court even if the parent, guardian, or legal or physical custodian was not present;